keepassxreboot/keepassxc/docs/QUICKSTART.md

 ### Sharing Credentials

 If you checked _Allow export_ in the Sharing settings you now are good to go to share some passwords with others.
 Sharing always is defined on a group.
-If you enable sharing on a group, every entry under this group or it's children is shared.
+If you enable sharing on a group, every entry under this group or its children is shared.
 If you enable sharing on the root node, **every password** inside your database gets shared!

 1. Open the edit sheet on a group you want to share.
 1. Select the sharing section.